Amebis/eduVPN/doc/Localization.md

 ## Notes

 [1]: #footnote1
-<a name="footnote1">[1]</a> The Resource.rc files have only a few terms, therefore we kindly invite you to translate both Resource.rc files.
+<a name="footnote1">[1]</a> The Resource.rc file has only a few terms, therefore we kindly invite you to translate it.
 You can find the texts inside the file by following the "LANGUAGE" markers.
 Just [e-mail us](mailto:simon.rozman@amebis.si) the translations – we can handle the rest.